Collection · 15 proverbs

-Chinese Proverbs About Money & Wealth
+Chinese Proverbs About Money, Wealth & Success

 Money has been a subject of practical and moral concern in Chinese culture for as long as commerce has existed.
 Merchants passed down hard-won lessons about risk and reward, while philosophers weighed the place of material gain in a life well lived.